CoolProp/CoolProp/wrappers/MATLAB/README.rst

 It is not required to follow the MATLAB's `supported python versions <https://www.mathworks.com/help/matlab/matlab_external/system-requirements-for-matlab-engine-for-python.html#buijfe8>`__ (this tool was tested with R2015a & R2017a + python 3.6).

-To confirm that your system is configured correctly, please execute the provided tests file using ``run(CoolPropsWrapperTests);`` and verify that it completes with no errors.
+To confirm that your system is configured correctly, please execute the provided tests file using ``run(CoolPropWrapperTests);`` and verify that it completes with no errors.

 Usage
 =====